-Referring back to personal experiences related to business travel, Mr. Massey testified that at least two or three times in the last year, people flying in for business meetings at NelNet have asked Mr. Massey or someone else from the office to come pick them up from the airport because they did not want to wait for a cab.
+Referring back to personal experiences related to business travel, Mr. Massey testified that at least 2 or 3 times in the last year people flying in for business meetings at NelNet have asked Mr. Massey or someone else from the office to come pick them up from the airport because they didn't want to wait for a cab.
 Finally, Mr. Massey testified that, though business travelers sometimes get stuck paying more than they want to pay, the biggest concern they have flying into Lincoln is the lack of availability of cab service.